Deniz-Eren/workspace/emulation/qnx710/README.md

     xhost +

-Now we can startup the emulation using Docker-Compose:
+Now we can startup the emulation using docker-compose (or podman-compose):

     cd workspace/emulation/qnx710
     docker-compose up -d